kannibalox/pyrosimple/docs/custom-code.md

 ## As a library

-The main interface has been designed to be deliberately simple if you wish to connect to rtorrent from with another Ptyhong program:
+The main interface has been designed to be deliberately simple if you wish to connect to rtorrent from within another Python program:

 ```python
 import pyrosimple